Zeroupper/codemirror-merge-reforged/README.md

 This package implements a merge interface for the [CodeMirror](https://codemirror.net/) code editor.

+## Key Differences from @codemirror/merge

+This implementation includes two major enhancements over the original `@codemirror/merge` package:

+- **Split View**: Features a **shared history state** between both editor windows, enabling unified undo/redo operations across both sides of the merge view
+- **Unified View**: Supports **invertible accepted changes**, allowing you to undo accepted merge operations through the standard undo mechanism
+- **Demo**: Added a demo implementation that allows you to test the MergeView/UnifiedMergeView.

+These improvements provide a more intuitive and powerful merge experience with better history management.

 The [project page](https://codemirror.net/) has more information, a number of [examples](https://codemirror.net/examples/) and the [documentation](https://codemirror.net/docs/).